Alfred Morris (American football): 2015 season

-Dallas Cowboys
+Dallas Cowboys (first stint)

 2016 season

 On March 22, 2016, Morris signed a two-year, $3.5 million contract with the Dallas Cowboys, with the potential to earn up to $5.5 million.
 The Cowboys were looking to improve their running back production from the previous year and also drafted Ezekiel Elliott in the first round on April 28.
 With the emergence of Elliott who became the league's leading rusher, Morris was mostly used on third downs and was forced to focus on his blocking and receiving skills.

 On September 11, 2016, Morris made his Cowboys debut, running for 35 yards on seven carries in a 20–19 loss to the New York Giants.
 On September 18, 2016, Morris scored his first touchdown of the season against the Washington Redskins.
 On September 25, 2016, Morris scored his second touchdown of the season against the Chicago Bears.
 On November 6, 2016, Morris ran for a season-high 56 yards on 17 carries against the Cleveland Browns.
 In Week 15, he was passed on the depth chart after the Cowboys activated Darren McFadden from the non-football injury list.
 He was declared inactive against the Tampa Bay Buccaneers and Detroit Lions.
-Morris finished the season with 243 rushing yards, 11 receiving yards, and two touchdowns.
+Morris finished the season with 69 carries for 243 yards and two touchdowns.
 He was also declared inactive for the Divisional Round loss against the Green Bay Packers.